SciPhi-AI/agent-search/README.md

   python agent_search/script/run_query.py query --query="What is Fermat's last theorem?"
   ```

-  Note that this command assumes you have followed the steps below to launch your local search engine.
-For remote access to our comprehensive database, please register for a free API key at [SciPhi](https://www.sciphi.ai/).
+  Note that this command assumes you have followed the steps below to launch your local agent-first search engine.
+For remote access to our search engine, please register for a free API key at [SciPhi](https://www.sciphi.ai/).

 ### Local Setup and Initialization